tinne26/ggfnt/specification.md

 Regarding the glyph range, this font format has multiple areas for control glyph indices:
 - 56789 - 56899 (inclusive): predefined control codes that everyone must understand.
 The currently defined control indices are the following:
 	- 56789: missing glyph.
 Used when a unicode code point doesn't have a corresponding glyph in the font.
 Notice that this is not the same as the "notdef" glyph.
 It's recommended that a font has a "notdef" named glyph, but it's up to the programmer and renderer code to replace 56789 with notdef or panic or return an error or replace with something else.
 	- 56790: the zilch glyph.
 This can be used when manipulating glyph buffers for padding and optimization purposes, to replace mising glyphs and avoid panicking or other things.
-Renderers should simply skip this glyph as if nothing happened, not even resetting the previous glyph for kerning.
+Renderers should simply skip this glyph as if nothing happened, not even resetting the previous glyph for kerning, and not running this through FSMs.
+	- 56791: the text start glyph.
+This can be useful on FSMs.
-	- 56791: the new line glyph.
+	- 56792: the new line glyph.
 This allows working with glyph index slices without renouncing to line breaks.
 This should reset the previous glyph for kerning.
+	- 56793: the tab glyph.
+Tab configuration should happen at the renderer level, typically replaced by the advance of four spaces.
 	- ... the rest are undefined
 - 56900 - 56999: reserved for font-specific control codes.
 E.g., for use in FSMs.
 Some of these control codes can be named (font-level customization).
 - 57000 - 57999: reserved for renderer-specific control codes (library-level customization).